Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 What Causes Withdrawal From Remeron?

 The exact cause of Remeron withdrawal isn’t well understood.
-It’s been suggested that “a state of serotonin dysregulation may play a role”, which essentially means withdrawal may be the result of one of the key reward systems in the brain becoming temporarily chaotic if a person suddenly stops taking a drug meant to regulate mood after a period of taking it regularly.
+Serotonin dysregulation may be a factor, which essentially means withdrawal may be the result of one of the key reward systems in the brain becoming temporarily chaotic if a person suddenly stops taking a drug meant to regulate mood after a period of taking it regularly.

 What Are the Common Symptoms of Remeron Withdrawal?